Hundred (county division): Nordic countries

 Map of medieval Denmark, showing herreder and sysler.
 The entire country was divided into herreder, shown outlined in red.
 Coloured areas show Jutland's syssel divisions.
 Zealand's four ecclesiastic sysler are not included.

 The term hundare (hundred) was used in Svealand and present-day Finland.
 The name is assumed to mean an area that should organise 100 men to crew four rowed war boats, which each had 12 pairs of oars and a commander.
 Eventually, that division was superseded by introducing the härad or Herred, which was the term in the rest of the Nordic countries.
-This word was either derived from Proto-Norse *harja-raiðō (warband) or Proto-Germanic *harja-raiða (war equipment, cf. wapentake).
+This word was derived from either Proto-Norse *harja-raiðō (warband) or Proto-Germanic *harja-raiða (war equipment, cf. wapentake).
 Similar to skipreide, a part of the coast where the inhabitants were responsible for equipping and manning a war ship.

 Hundreds were not organized in Norrland, the northern sparsely populated part of Sweden.
-In Sweden, a countryside härad was typically divided in a few socken units (parish), where the ecclesiastical and worldly administrative units often coincided.
+In Sweden, a countryside härad was typically divided into a few socken units (parish), where the ecclesiastical and worldly administrative units often coincided.
 This began losing its basic significance through the Swedish municipal reform of 1862.
 A härad was originally a subdivision of a landskap (province), but since the government reform of 1634, län ("county") took over all administrative roles of the province.
 A härad functioned also as electoral district for one peasant representative during the Riksdag of the Estates (Swedish parliament 1436–1866).
 The häradsrätt (assize court) was the court of first instance in the countryside, abolished in 1971 and superseded by tingsrätt (modern district courts).

 Today, the hundreds serve no administrative role in Sweden, although some judicial district courts still bear the name (e.g. Attunda tingsrätt) and the hundreds are occasionally used in expressions, e.g. Sjuhäradsbygden (district of seven hundreds).